mdsufz/MuDoGeR/module_description.md

 Module 4 is devided into 3 steps:

 ### 4.a: Recovery of Eukaryotic assemblies and production of Eukaryotic bins

 In the beginning this step, the assembled data-set is separated to Prokaryotic and Eukaryotic assemblies using **EukRep** tool.
 In case the size of the Eukaryotic assembly file is >= 2.5 Mb, the Eukaryotic recovery modules can continue to the automated binnning with **CONCOCT** tool.
 The eukaryotic bins  produced by **CONCOCT**.
 Finally. the bins are filtered by size and those of size < 2.5 Mb are removed.

 ### 4.b: Completeness/contamination estimation and annotation of Eukaryotic bins

 In this step, a chain of processes is followed for one of the bins produced in **4.b**: In the beginning, **GeneMark-EV** is applied for gene prediction **(4.b.1)**.
 Also, the contamination of the bins which were kept after the filtering is estimated by using **EukCC** tool **(4.b.2)**.
 Then the predicted genes from **GeneMark-EV** are annotated with **Maker2** **(4.b.3)**.
 Finally the completeness of the annotated proteins is measured using **BUSCO** **(4.b.4)**.

+### 4.c: Selection of Eukaryotic Metagenome-Assembled Genomes and relative abundance (not done, so maybe more will written)
-Finally, a selection of eukaryotic MAGs takes place.
+In this step, a selection of Eukaryotic Metagenome-Assembled Genomes takes place and the relative abundance table is contructed